Career Change Has Never Been Easier

 In today’s New World of Work, career change is not considered unusual.
 Indeed, career change is often considered admirable.
 This was not always the case.
 Even in the early 2000s, career changers were often looked at with confusion.

 The Information Age has brought with it many gifts (and challenges).
 Variety is one of the gifts.
 Some of you might be old enough to remember life before the Internet!
 Options in many areas were limited.
 The paradigm shift of seeking out many options until finding one of preference has taken hold in our society, even in Connecticut, the land of steady habits.

 The paradigm shift of “settling with one what has” to “seek until you find your bliss” has its problems but it does make career changers interesting as opposed to flaky.

 Moreover, the reality of economic upheaval has made shifting jobs and careers reality for many.

-What can you do matters more than your resume in the New World of Work
+What you can do matters more than your resume in the New World of Work

 Since I run The Learning Consultants, an educational consultancy based in Connecticut, as well as Career Counseling Connecticut, I receive many inquiries from educators seeking career counseling.